yhlooo/kubectl-cache/README.md

 The `kubectl cache proxy` command behaves almost identically to `kubectl proxy`, with `cache` added before `proxy`.

 For more options and usage, refer to `kubectl cache proxy --help`.

+## Known Issues

+- The [Field Selector](https://kubernetes.io/docs/concepts/overview/working-with-objects/field-selectors/) only supports the `=` and `==` operators; the `!=` operator is not supported
+- For [Custom Resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/), the field selector only supports the `metadata.name` and `metadata.namespace` fields, even when implemented using the [Aggregated API](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#api-server-aggregation)
+- When printing custom resources implemented using the Aggregated API in the default table format, only the `Name` (`metadata.name`) and `Age` (`metadata.creationTimestamp`) columns are available
+- When printing [APIService](https://kubernetes.io/docs/reference/kubernetes-api/cluster-resources/api-service-v1/) and [CustomResourceDefinition](https://kubernetes.io/docs/reference/kubernetes-api/extend-resources/custom-resource-definition-v1/) resources in the default table format, only the `Name` (`metadata.name`) and `Age` (`metadata.creationTimestamp`) columns are available
+- In the **list** API, the `limit`, `continue` and `resourceVersion` queries do not work